 The following nodes are only available for Memcached

 Each Node Type above lists the memory available to Memcached or Redis after taking Amazon ElastiCache System Software overhead into account.
 The total amount of memory in a Cache Cluster is an integer multiple of the memory available for the Cache Node Type selected.
 For example, a Cache Cluster consisting of ten Cache Nodes of 6 GB each will provide 60 GB of total memory.

 Once your Cache Cluster is available, you can retrieve your Cache Node endpoints using the following steps on the AWS Management Console:

 Alternatively, you can use the DescribeCacheClusters API to retrieve the Endpoint list.

-You can then configure the Memcached config file used by your favorite Memcached clients with this endpoint list and use your favorite programming language to add or delete data from your ElastiCache Nodes.
+You can then configure your Memcached or Redis client with this endpoint list and use your favorite programming language to add or delete data from your ElastiCache Nodes.
 In order to allow network requests to your Cache Nodes, you will need to authorize access.
 For a detailed explanation to get started, please refer to our Getting Started Guide.

 You pay only for what you use and there is no minimum fee.
 Pricing is per Cache Node-hour consumed for each Node Type.
 Partial Node-hours consumed are billed as full hours.
 There is no charge for data transfer between Amazon EC2 and Amazon ElastiCache within the same Availability Zone.
 While standard Amazon EC2 Regional Data Transfer charges apply when transferring data between an Amazon EC2 instance and an Amazon ElastiCache Node in different Availability Zones of the same Region, you are only charged for the Data Transfer in or out of the Amazon EC2 instance.
 There is no Amazon ElastiCache Data Transfer charge for traffic in or out of the Amazon ElastiCache Node itself.
 For more information, please visit the pricing page.